 My main contribution has been in delineating the effects of information availability and timing on optimal influence policies.

-In this line of work, I have examined optimal seeding strategies under partial network visibility, optimal budget allocation across time for an electoral campaign (including the development of a new centrality measure), the effect of incentives and whistleblowing policies on ethical behavior within a company, and the effect of social comparison and group norms on social group stability.
+I have examined optimal seeding strategies under partial network visibility, optimal budget allocation across time for an electoral campaign (including the development of a new centrality measure), the effect of incentives and whistleblowing policies on ethical behavior within a company, and the effect of social comparison and group norms on social group stability.